VOCEDplus help > Products and services FAQs

 These are groups of documents selected by the VOCEDplus team and tagged so that they are automatically gathered together in one place for easy browsing and access.

-One example is the 'National landmark reports', which are reports that have influenced the development of tertiary education (vocational education and training and higher education) systems in Australia.
+One example is 'Key research and policy by region' - collections of important tertiary education and training policy and research documents from various regions around the world.
 Another is the 'Thesis collection' which brings together theses in tertiary education.

-The 'Special collections' can be accessed by selecting the 'Browse Collections' link under the 'Browse' menu.
+The 'Special collections' can be accessed from the home page under the 'Quick links' section, or from the 'Resources' menu.

 The 'Request from NCVER' service is a method of obtaining the full-text of an item held in the VOCEDplus collection but not available electronically.
 This may consist of receiving a copy of an article or paper by email or the loan of a book by post.